-Which? has tested 18 cot mattresses from big brands over the past two years.
-We’ve named 12 of these cot mattresses Don’t Buys because they failed key safety tests that make up part of the 2017 British Safety Standard.
+Which? has tested 26 cot mattresses from big brands between 2018 to 2020.
+We’ve named 15 of these cot mattresses Don’t Buys because they failed key safety tests that make up part of the 2017 British Safety Standard.

-We’re concerned by this high failure rate and we want parents to be vigilant in terms of spotting these potential issues with their own cot mattresses.
+We’re concerned by this high failure rate, and want parents and carers to be vigilant at spotting these potential issues with their own cot mattresses.

 Read on to find out what we discovered in our tests, and how you can ensure a suitable and safe sleeping environment for your little one.